This article has links to products and services we love, which we may make commission from.

 Expect live performances and fireside ghost stories as well as hot cider to warm you up.

-Things to do in Salem in October are often organized by Salem Haunting Happenings and take place from the 1st all the way through to the 31st.
+Things to do in Salem in October are often organized by Salem Haunted Happenings and take place from the 1st all the way through to the 31st.

 Events include the Grand Parade, a street fair, costume balls, ghost tours, haunted houses, live music, and theater shows.